vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300014205 | Masonite (TM)
 http://vocab.getty.edu/aat/300014076 | burlap

-### Subject classification
+### Subject type
-For the subject matter we only ask you to probide the type of the subject, such as landscape or portrait.
+For the subject matter we only ask you to probide the [type of the subject](https://linked.art/model/object/aboutness/#other-classifications), such as landscape or portrait.
 You are free to provide the depicted content as well, but these are currently not shown on the VGW platform.

 ```json
 {